deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 But most open source projects are increasingly moving toward a revenue model of some kind.
 The third wave embraces financial stability with new tools, in addition to the old strategies of shrink-wrapping and open core.
 [Jamie Brandon](https://www.scattered-thoughts.net/)
-has coined the term "over-the-wall open source", which refers to the idea that the traditional aspects of an open source project -- a public issue tracker, a public code repository, a mailing list, a chatroom, and so on -- are optional.
+has coined the term "over-the-wall open source", which refers to the idea that the traditional aspects of an open source project --- a public issue tracker, a public code repository, a mailing list, a chatroom, and so on --- are optional.
 If I build a video editing tool for iOS behind closed doors but release a tarball of the source under an open source license with every (paid) binary release, that's still open source.
-Rich Hickey's [Open Source is Not About You](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9) hints points directly to the underlying truth of open source:
+Rich Hickey's [Open Source is Not About You](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9) points directly to the underlying truth of open source:

 > Open source is a licensing and delivery mechanism, period.